Strict and lifelong gluten-free diet

 Predisposition

-A positive "anti-tTG IgA" simply means that one has a predisposition for Coeliac Disease.
-Labelling an otherwise healthy child as sick on the basis of a screening test is ludicrous.
+A positive "anti-tTG IgA" simply means that one has a predisposition for Coeliac Disease; not that you have the condition.
+Labeling an otherwise healthy child as sick on the basis of a screening test is ludicrous.
 It is only if other factors combine together that a person then becomes ill.

 Lack of robust evidence